2022 West Lothian Council election

-The 2022 West Lothian Council election took place on 5 May 2022.
-Elected positions in all 9 wards created as a result of the Local Governance (Scotland) Act 2004 were up for election, with each ward electing three or four Councillors using the single transferable vote (STV) system form of proportional representation, with 33 Councillors being elected in total.
+The 2022 West Lothian Council election was held on 5 May 2022, on the same day as the 31 other local authorities in Scotland.
+The election used the nine wards created under the Local Governance (Scotland) Act 2004, with 33 Councillors elected.
+Each ward elects either 3 or 4 members, using the STV electoral system - a form of proportional representation.